onlozanoo/exchange_rates_simulation_tool/README.md

 For questions, issues, or contributions:
 - Create an issue in the project repository
-- Contact the development team
+- Make a PR 😊
 - Check the documentation for common solutions

 ---